Empower Yourself and Your Business with Food Safety

 Personal Hygiene

-Good personal hygiene means ensuring you, your clothing and accessories are clean.
-Personal hygiene is very important as it helps to prevent food contamination from hands, clothes, jewellery, nails and other personal items.
+Good personal hygiene means ensuring you and your clothing and accessories are clean.
+It is very important as it helps to prevent food contamination from hands, clothes, jewellery, nails, and other personal items.
 Washing hands regularly and thoroughly is a vital element of personal hygiene.
 Good personal hygiene also means not working around food when you are sick.

 Food Handling

-Food Handling can include making, cooking, preparing, serving, packing, displaying and storing food.
-Food handling can also be in manufacturing, producing, collecting, extracting, processing, transporting, delivering, thawing or preserving food.
+Food Handling can include making, cooking, preparing, serving, packing, displaying, and storing food.
+It can also involve manufacturing, producing, collecting, extracting, processing, transporting, delivering, thawing, or preserving food.

 There are rules that are required to be followed while actually handling food.

-Examples of some of the rules and guideline to follow
+Examples of some of the rules and guidelines to follow

 - how gloves should be used when handling food